 Deep Lens Survey

 The Deep Lens Survey was designed to complement the Sloan Digital Sky Survey: while smaller in sky coverage, it is several magnitudes deeper than SDSS and the seeing is better as well.
 Per unit area, it is closer to the eventual LSST sky survey than SDSS.
 The image extract from the DLS above is only a few arc minutes across, and shows over 20 distant galaxies per square arc minute, about half the faint galaxy density expected for LSST after ten years.
 Thus, the DLS is a useful sandbox for testing prototype LSST image processing and analysis algorithms.
+Recently our group has been using Subaru HyperSuprime-Cam imaging as a test of LSST algorithms.

 The DLS covers 20 square degrees of sky, and the 4-band imaging took over 120 nights of NOIRlab 4-meter telescope time.
 The million galaxies in the DLS with secure photometric redshifts are a resource for cosmological studies, some of which are described in the RESEARCH page.
 More details on the DLS, and access to the open data, is available here.
 Very large color images, and a comparison with SDSS are available here.